5g-media/incubator-openwhisk-deploy-kube/docs/k8s-gpu-prerequisites.md

 # Minikube

-Now that we have GPU host ready, its time to install [Minikube](https://kubernetes.io/docs/tasks/tools/install-minikube/)
+Now that we have GPU host ready, its time to install Minikube.

 ### Install Kubectl